Saunders-Roe Princess

 The Saunders-Roe SR.45 Princess was a British flying boat aircraft developed and built by Saunders-Roe at their Cowes facility on the Isle of Wight.
-It has the distinction of being the largest all-metal flying boat to have ever been constructed.
+It is the largest all-metal flying boat to have ever been constructed.

-The Princess had been developed to serve as a larger and more luxurious successor to the pre-war commercial flying boats, such as the Short Empire.
-It was intended to serve the transatlantic route, carrying up to 100 passengers between Southampton, United Kingdom and New York City, United States in spacious and comfortable conditions.
-To achieve this, it was decided early on to make use of newly developed turboprop technology, opting for the Bristol Proteus engine still in development to power the aircraft.
+The Princess had been developed to serve as a larger and more luxurious successor to the prewar commercial flying boats, such as the Short Empire.
+It was intended to serve the transatlantic route, carrying up to 100 passengers between Southampton, United Kingdom and New York City, United States, in spacious and comfortable conditions.
+To achieve this, designers decided early on to make use of newly developed turboprop technology, opting for the Bristol Proteus engine still in development to power the aircraft.
 The project suffered delays due to difficulties encountered in the development of the Proteus engine.

 On 22 August 1952, the first prototype Princess, G-ALUN, conducted its maiden flight.
 Between 1952 and 1954, the first prototype performed a total of 47 test flights, including two public appearances at the Farnborough Airshow.
 This work was carried out under a development contract for the Ministry of Supply, the intention being that this would lead to a contract for the aircraft from British flag carrier British Overseas Airways Corporation (BOAC).
-Although the initial development contract had been successfully met, BOAC eventually decided to focus on its land-based routes using the jet-powered De Havilland Comet instead.
+Although the initial development contract had been successfully met, BOAC eventually decided to focus on its land-based routes using the jet-powered De Havilland Comet, instead.
 The era of the large flying boat had effectively ended prior to the aircraft's completion.